saraicarus/genomeup_doc/source/index.rst

 GenomeUp documentation
 ===============================
-'GenomeUp <https://www.genomeup.com/>'_ is a bioinformatics startup, based in Rome.
+GenomeUp_ is a bioinformatics startup, based in Rome.
+.. _GenomeUp: www.genomeup.com/

 Currently Genomeup is accelerated in LUISS ENLABS, the startup accelerator based in Rome, Italy.
 They are operated by LVenture Group, a publicly listed venture capital company that provides startups with funding and network.